FENECON Industrial S — Assembly and Operating Instructions

 -

-Please contact the FENECON service for special instructions on the disposal of used batteries.
+For special instructions on the disposal of used batteries, please contact the FENECON Service.

 16. Applicable documents